balcilar/Stereo-Camera-Calibration-Orthogonal-Planes/README.md

 ![Sample image](Outputs/lr.jpg?raw=true "Title")

-## Calibration with RANSAC minimization with HALL Algorithm
+## Calibration with RANSAC minimization by HALL Algorithm

 Assume we say ith point’s real world coordinate is *[xi,yi,zi]* and its camera image plane pixel locations is  *[pxi,pyi]*.
 According to Hall algorithm the camera model should be represented by 3x4 matrix A, whose bottom left element is 1.
 So, we can define calibration matrix as followings.